Dark matter: Indirect detection

 Indirect detection experiments search for the products of the self-annihilation or decay of dark matter particles in outer space.
-For example, in regions of high dark matter density (e.g., the centre of our galaxy) two dark matter particles could annihilate to produce gamma rays or Standard Model particle–antiparticle pairs.
+For example, in regions of high dark matter density (e.g., the centre of the Milky Way) two dark matter particles could annihilate to produce gamma rays or Standard Model particle–antiparticle pairs.
 Alternatively, if a dark matter particle is unstable, it could decay into Standard Model (or other) particles.
-These processes could be detected indirectly through an excess of gamma rays, antiprotons or positrons emanating from high density regions in our galaxy or others.
+These processes could be detected indirectly through an excess of gamma rays, antiprotons or positrons emanating from high density regions in the Milky Way and other galaxies.
 A major difficulty inherent in such searches is that various astrophysical sources can mimic the signal expected from dark matter, and so multiple signals are likely required for a conclusive discovery.

 A few of the dark matter particles passing through the Sun or Earth may scatter off atoms and lose energy.
 Thus dark matter may accumulate at the center of these bodies, increasing the chance of collision/annihilation.
 This could produce a distinctive signal in the form of high-energy neutrinos.
 Such a signal would be strong indirect proof of WIMP dark matter.
 High-energy neutrino telescopes such as AMANDA, IceCube and ANTARES are searching for this signal.
 The detection by LIGO in September 2015 of gravitational waves opens the possibility of observing dark matter in a new way, particularly if it is in the form of primordial black holes.

 Many experimental searches have been undertaken to look for such emission from dark matter annihilation or decay, examples of which follow.

 The Energetic Gamma Ray Experiment Telescope observed more gamma rays in 2008 than expected from the Milky Way, but scientists concluded this was most likely due to incorrect estimation of the telescope's sensitivity.

 The Fermi Gamma-ray Space Telescope is searching for similar gamma rays.
-In April 2012, an analysis of previously available data from its Large Area Telescope instrument produced statistical evidence of a 130 GeV signal in the gamma radiation coming from the center of the Milky Way.
+In 2009, an as yet unexplained surplus of gamma rays from the Milky Way's galactic center was found in Fermi data.
+This Galactic Center GeV excess might be due to dark matter annihilation or to a population of pulsars.
+In April 2012, an analysis of previously available data from Fermi's Large Area Telescope instrument produced statistical evidence of a 130 GeV signal in the gamma radiation coming from the center of the Milky Way.
 WIMP annihilation was seen as the most probable explanation.

 At higher energies, ground-based gamma-ray telescopes have set limits on the annihilation of dark matter in dwarf spheroidal galaxies and in clusters of galaxies.

 The PAMELA experiment (launched in 2006) detected excess positrons.
 They could be from dark matter annihilation or from pulsars.
 No excess antiprotons were observed.

-In 2013 results from the Alpha Magnetic Spectrometer on the International Space Station indicated excess high-energy cosmic rays which could be due to dark matter annihilation.
+In 2013, results from the Alpha Magnetic Spectrometer on the International Space Station indicated excess high-energy cosmic rays which could be due to dark matter annihilation.